[FIX] Your PC ran into a problem and needs to restart

 Uninstall Recently Installed Software

-Type "appwiz.cpl" and press Enter on your keyboard, this will launch "Programs and Features" window for you.
+Type "appwiz.cpl", and press Enter on your keyboard.
+This will launch the "Programs and Features" window for you.

 Restore Your System Using Restore Points